jacbeekers/Informatica-EDC-REST-API-Samples/python/docs/edc_utilities/markdown/edc_utilities/edc_session_helper.md

     ### Methods

-    `configure_edc_session(self, catalog_url, catalog_auth, verify)`
-    :   given a valid URL and auth - setup a requests session to use for subsequent calls, verify can be False

     `init_edc_session(self)`
     :   reads the env vars and any command-line parameters & creates an edc session with auth and optionally verify attributes populated (shared so no need to use